 A. The National Association of Holistic Aromatherapy recommends that only oils of Lavender, Fragonia and Tea Tree be used directly on the skin.
 All other oils should be diluted.

 Q. How long do oils last?

-A. Oils have a shelf life of 2-3 years and then they begin to loose potency.
-The exception to this is citrus oils which will last 9 months to 12 months and then they will go rancid.
-Another exception to this are oils like Peppermint, Patchouli and Eucalyptus which actually get stronger over time.
+A. Oils have a shelf life of 2-3 years and then they begin to lose potency.
+The exception to this is citrus oils, which will last 9 months to 12 months and then they will go rancid.
+Another exception to this is Peppermint, Patchouli and Eucalyptus, which actually get stronger over time.

 Q. How much oil do I use in a cream?

 A. The amount of oil you want to use can vary depending on what you are trying to do.
-Your motto should be “Less is more” You can always add, but you cannot take it away.
-For an adult we recommend that you use no more than 18 drops per 2 table spoons of carrier, and often times far less is needed to achieve amazing results.
-Extra care should be taken with “Hot” oils such as clove or cinnamon as they can be irritating to the skin.
-For babies 1 drop of lavender or roman chamomile is more than enough for an infant massage.
-When they double in weight, you can double to drops.
+Your motto should be “less is more.”
+You can always add more, but you cannot take it away.
+For an adult, we recommend that you use no more than 18 drops per two tablespoons of carrier oil, and often far less is needed to achieve amazing results.
+Extra care should be taken with “hot” oils such as clove or cinnamon, as they can be irritating to the skin.
+For babies, one drop of lavender or roman chamomile is more than enough for an infant massage.
+When the child doubles in weight, you can double the drops.

 A. While there are many reputable books that say some oils are safe during pregnancy, I feel that there is to much conflicting information.
-When it comes to pregnancy, I feel that it is better to error on the side of caution.
-So the only oil we recommend is Ginger via inhalation for nausea.
-For any other use of oils we encourage you to consult a medical doctor first.
-Also please note you should not use aromathearpy while breastfeeding since the oils are stored in fat cells and can be passed through the mother's milk.
+When it comes to pregnancy, we feel that it is better to err on the side of caution.
+So, the only oil we recommend is ginger, via inhalation for nausea.
+For any other use of oils, we encourage you to consult a medical doctor first.
+Also please note you should not use aromatherapy while breastfeeding, since the oils are stored in fat cells and can be passed through the mother's milk.